 Plaintiffs, if successful, may be able to seek compensation for their medical expenses, lost income and lost future earnings, pain and suffering, and compensation for any permanent disability.
-Your lawyer’s costs, expenses, and legal fee will be paid from the settlement or verdict in your favor.
+Your lawyer’s costs, expenses, and the legal fee will be paid from the settlement or verdict in your favor.
 Your counsel will be paid nothing if the claim is unsuccessful.

 Join an IVC filter lawsuit